 I struggle with passing judgment on others’ intelligence (or more specifically, lack thereof).
 I’m a fairly intelligent person, and there are a lot of stupid people out there in the world.
 I sometimes feel kind of guilty about this, since it seems so snobbish, and I’m not always sure where the line lies between making an observation and being critical.

 In my work as a mental health nurse, I think I probably struggle the most with judgementality when it comes to people with antisocial personality disorder.
-My clinical approach is to give a very controlled, matter-of-fact non-reaction when they talk about their criminal and other assorted nasty behaviour, but on the inside I’m thinking damn this dude is a scumbag.
+My clinical approach is to give a very controlled, matter-of-fact non-reaction when they talk about their criminal and other assorted nasty behaviour, but on the inside, I’m thinking damn this dude is a scumbag.
 So much for empathy.